Thaeimos/aws-terraform/README.md

     - Redirect http to https
 - Docker multistage
 - Cache in pipelines for docker
-- Substitute variables on task definition for AWS workflow
+- Pipeline for IaC
 - Lint and security scan on PR on applications
 - Test ASGs front and back
-    - Front on multiple deploys tasks

 - Test external LB connectivity and ports
+- Use variable for execution role in Fargate
+- Use VPC endpoints for internal ECR